nitesh5695smilebots/Django_Ecommerce/README.md

 - students can solve assignement and upload that in pdf/jpg format.
 - Teacher can check assignment and mark as completed.

-3. Announcements
+3. Announcements <br>

--A teacher can add announcement(e.g: holidays, events etc) -that announcement  will be shown for every student of a class
+- A teacher can add announcement(e.g: holidays, events etc).
+- that announcement  will be shown for every student of a class.

-5. Authentication
+4. Authentication
 - Login (mandatory)
 - Logout(optional)
 - Signup (optional)